 I have a list you can download that breaks down all of our relocation costs when we moved from the UK to Australia in 2014 (as a family of five on a 189 visa) that you might find useful.
-You can sign up to download that here.
+You can sign up for access to my FREE resource library to get it here.

 Create a budget for your move and list all of your potential moving expenses plus consider what savings you’d like behind you when you arrive (depending on the visa you’d be coming on, there might be a stipulated amount for this).
 This will help you stay on track with your saving and spending.

 It’s a really good idea (especially given what is going on in the world as I type this) for you to have enough money to live on in case it takes you a while to find a job, or in case later down the line you end up out of work for a period of time.
 The current world situation shows that savings are really important for security as nobody knows what is around the corner.

 When you know that you want to move to Australia and you can afford to move to Australia, and you have the skills to move to Australia you can move on to the next stage…

 Step three: Getting your Australian visa application underway